 2. CLOTHING DOESN’T DEFINE US

-A man can take his shirt off when he’s feels hot.
+A man can take his shirt off when he’s feeling hot.
 A woman can’t even wear a crop top and short shorts without being called “easy.”
 But newsflash: What a woman wears has nothing to do with her sex life.

 And even if she does wear more revealing clothes and has frequent sex, does that make her any less of a person?
 As long as she’s being responsible, absolutely not.